Rafting the American River

 Below Chili bar is the 21 mile section of the South Fork that is known and loved by all California River Rafters.
 This section is normally Class III to III+ and at high water it is Class III to IV-.

 The most commonly rafted section of the river occurs below Oxbow Reservoir on the section of the Middle Fork American that includes the famous Tunnel Chute rapid.
-Most rafters that do this section take-out below Ruck-A-Chucky, the Class VI portage, at Driver's Flat Road.
+Most rafters that do this section take-out below Ruck-A-Chucky at Driver's Flat Road.
 This section of river has Class II to IV+ rapids.

 The North Fork of the American River is considered by many as the most beautiful river in the world.
 The North Fork begins near Squaw Valley Ski Resort and flows through the majestic Royal Gorge which has been paddled by only a handful of expert kayakers.